Lesson 7 of 9

 Key Takeaways

-• Every FFmpeg command you know works the same through an API — same flags, same filters
+• Every FFmpeg command you know works the same through an API, with the same flags and filters

 • APIs eliminate infrastructure concerns: no installs, no scaling headaches, no temp file management